Slovenia national football team: Home stadium

 The first home stadium of Slovenia was the Bežigrad Stadium, located in the Bežigrad District in Ljubljana.
 It was the main stadium of the national team until 2004, when UEFA banned it due to insufficient infrastructure.
 In the same year, the newly built Arena Petrol in Celje became the new main venue of the team for the next three years.
 For the 2010 World Cup qualifiers, Slovenia moved to the recently renovated Ljudski vrt stadium in Maribor, where the team remained undefeated in their six home matches during the qualifying campaign (five wins and a draw), consequently qualifying for the main tournament.
 Stožice were built in 2010, and since then the venue has hosted most of the national team's home matches.
 The venue also holds the record for the highest home attendance of the Slovenia national team, as 16,432 spectators gathered for the final match of the UEFA Euro 2024 qualifiers against Kazakhstan on 20 November 2023, which saw Slovenia qualify for the Euros.
 The attendance record was later equaled in March 2024, when Slovenia defeated Portugal in a friendly match, ending their eleven-game winning streak.

 Other venues where Slovenia played at least one home match are the Bonifika Stadium in Koper, Fazanerija City Stadium in Murska Sobota, Domžale Sports Park in Domžale, Nova Gorica Sports Park in Nova Gorica, Stanko Mlakar Stadium in Kranj, and ŽŠD Ljubljana Stadium in Ljubljana.

 Rivalries

 Slovenia's main football rivals are its neighbours Croatia.
 The matchup between the two sides is known as the Neighbourhood derby (Sosedski derbi, Susjedski derbi).
-As of March 2022, they have faced each other twelve times (eleven official matches and one unofficial match).
+As of June 2026, they have faced each other thirteen times (twelve official matches and one unofficial match).
 One of the most notable matches between Slovenia and Croatia took place in 2003, where the two teams met in the qualifying playoffs for UEFA Euro 2004.
 After a 1–1 draw in the first match in Zagreb, Slovenia then lost 1–0 at home and failed to qualify for its third consecutive major tournament.
 In March 2021, Slovenia finally managed to win a game against Croatia after failing to do so in the previous nine matches, as they won 1–0 at home during the 2022 FIFA World Cup qualifiers.